Retro64Mod/Retro64Mod.github.io/index.md

 [Download latest Mod file](https://github.com/Retro64Mod/Retro64Mod.github.io/releases)

 # Interested on how I did this?
 Check out [this video](https://youtu.be/2yWKqc2rmHI) I made on the mod

+# FAQ

+**Does this mod work with shaders \(optifine\)?**

+No, shaders are currently not supported.

+**Is this mod compatible with this \[other mod\]?**

+I doubt it, but i'll try to add compatibility with other mods in the future, although it's not a priority at the moment.

+**Is there Multiplayer support?**

+Yes, but it's very work in progress.
+If you want the best experience, I suggest playing in singleplayer for now!

+**Why do I need sm64.dll?**

+This file contains all the main code to run the mod.
+It's based on the SM64 Decomp and libsm64 projects.
+My fork is open source and available [here](https://github.com/Retro64Mod/libsm64-retro64)

+**Why do I need `genfiles.exe`?**

+This tool extracts sound assets from the ROM.
+It is not required if you don't want sound.

 ## Installation Instructions
 This mod requires [Minecraft Forge](https://files.minecraftforge.net/net/minecraftforge/forge/)